lamyj/sycomore/docs/epg/index.rst

 The EPG model is based on the spatial Fourier transform of the isochromats present in a voxel.
 Originally developped for sequences with a very regular time course (e.g. RARE or bSSFP), it has been later extended for `non-regular sequences`_

-Sycomore provides two EPG models: a regular one, where all gradient moments throughout the simulation are assumed equal, and a discrete one, where gradients moments may differ, their values being discretized (i.e. binned) to avoid numerical instabilities along the simulation.
+Sycomore provides three EPG models:
+- a one-dimensional regular model, where all gradient moments throughout the simulation are assumed equal,
+- a one-dimensional discrete model, where gradients moments may differ, their values being discretized (i.e. binned) to avoid numerical instabilities along the simulation,
+- a three-dimensional discrete model, where gradients can be specified in three dimensions.

 .. toctree::
    :maxdepth: 1